|Title:||Assistant Football Coach -- Defensive Coordinator / Defensive Backs|

 Defensive lineman Rishard Davis earned second-team All-South Region honors in 2006 and defensive back Jamaal Jemison was the first Huntingdon defensive player to earn All-South Region recognition in 2005.
 Jemison was also named to the preseason Division III team by Lindy's annual preseason magazine in 2006.

-In their lone season in the St. Louis Intercollegiate Athletic Conference, the Hawks had six defensive players earn all-conference accolades, including three first-team members.
+In 2013, the Hawks' first season as a member of the USA South Athletic Conference, two defensive players earned All-Conference recognition.
+In their lone season in the St. Louis Intercollegiate Athletic Conference in 2008, the Hawks had six defensive players earn all-conference accolades, including three first-team members.

-Before joining the staff at Huntingdon, Hicks spent one season at the University of West Alabama, serving as the linebackers coach.
+Before joining the staff at Huntingdon, Hicks spent one season as the linebackers coach at the University of West Alabama.
 Prior to his time at UWA, Hicks was a graduate assistant at Jacksonville State University.

-Hicks also spent time working as a student assistant coach, working with running backs under Mike Turk at Troy, while working on his undergraduate degree in sports management.
+Hicks also worked as a student-assistant coach, working with running backs under Mike Turk at Troy, while working on his undergraduate degree in sports management.
 He completed his master's degree from Jacksonville State University.

 Hicks is married to the former Stephanie Shores, a member of the admissions department at Huntingdon and the coach of the Huntingdon cheerleaders.
 The couple lives in Montgomery and has two children, Trey, and Kloey.